-But oddly, some people still support the use of daylight savings: they say it saves energy, promotes a healthy lifestyle, and reduces traffic accidents.
-So let's bust the myths right now and make it clear that daylight savings needs to go.
+But oddly, some people still support the use of daylight saving: they say it saves energy, promotes a healthy lifestyle, and reduces traffic accidents.
+So let’s bust the myths right now and make it clear that daylight saving needs to go.

 Great—but that was a century ago.
 Recent studies point out that, at best, DST might reduce the US electricity usage by 1% during March and April.
 Other estimates, by the National Bureau of Standards, suggest it has zero effect.

 Many folks point to the fact that DST reduces the incidence of road traffic accidents as a good reason to keep using the system.
 In fact, the data surrounding road safety disagree widely.
 Some studies show that it makes no difference, others suggest a 0.7 per cent reduction in traffic fatalities during DST.
 When the data’s that limited, it’s not enough to base a decision on.